 Salaries provide executives with a base level of income and help achieve the objectives outlined above by attracting and retaining strong talent with the skills and experience necessary to achieve our key business objectives.
-The Compensation Committee reviewed and approved, with respect to 2022, the base salaries of the NEO group.
+The Compensation Committee reviewed and approved, with respect to 2023, the base salaries of the NEO group.
 Generally, base salaries are not based upon specific measures of corporate performance, but are determined by: (1) tenure of service; (2) scope and complexity of the position, including current job responsibilities; (3) an evaluation of each officer's individual performance and contribution to our operational, financial and strategic goals and objectives; and (4) with respect to the NEOs other than Mr. Kaufman, the recommendations of our CEO.
 Consistent with compensation practices commonly applied in the real estate finance industry, salaries generally consist of a lower percentage of an executive's total compensation, with a substantial portion of total compensation coming from incentive compensation that is tied to our performance.
-In March 2023, the Compensation Committee approved the salaries of the NEO group for 2023, all of which were unchanged from 2022.

-Please refer to the "Summary Compensation Table for 2022" below for a further description of the base salaries paid to our NEOs with respect to their services during 2022.
+Please refer to the "Summary Compensation Table for 2023" below for a further description of the base salaries paid to our NEOs with respect to their services during 2023.